h5p/h5p-arithmetic-quiz/README.md

-H5P Basic Arithmetic Quiz
+H5P Arithmetic Quiz
 =========================

-Basic arithmetic quiz containing addition, division, multiplication and subtraction of numbers between 0 and 10.
+Arithmetic quiz containing addition, division, multiplication and subtraction of numbers where the answer is between 0 and 100.

 ## License